Supergiovane/node-red-contrib-tts-ultimate/README.md

 **Voice**<br/>
 Select your preferred voice.
 If you use Amazon, Polly voices will be displayed.
 If you use Google, google voices will be displayed.
 Google service without authentication, has a limited set of voices.

+**Enable SSML**<br/>
+Enable the SSML XML notation.
+Please be aware, not all the TTS engines supports that.

 **Rate**<br/>
 Only avaiable if you choose Google TTS Engine (with credentials).
 Specifies the speech speed (Between 0.25 and 4.0, default 1).